microsoft/MLOpsPython/docs/getting_started.md

 ## Create an Azure DevOps Service Connection for the Azure ML Workspace

-At this point you should have a Azure ML Workspace created.
+At this point, you should have an Azure ML Workspace created.
 Similar to the Azure Resource Manager service connection, we need to create an additional one for the workspace.

-Install the **Azure Machine Learning** extension to your Azure DevOps organization from the [marketplace](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml).
-This is required for the service connection.
+Install the **Azure Machine Learning** extension to your Azure DevOps organization from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml).
+The extension is required for the service connection.

 Create a new service connection to your ML workspace using the [Azure DevOps Azure ML task instructions](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml) to enable executing the Azure ML training pipeline.
-The connection name specified here needs to be used for the value of the `WORKSPACE_SVC_CONNECTION` set in the variable group above.
+The connection name needs to match `WORKSPACE_SVC_CONNECTION` that you set in the variable group above.

 ![Created resources](./images/ml-ws-svc-connection.png)